svsool/memo/README.md

     - ![Open random note command](./help/Attachments/Open%20random%20note.gif)

-  - "Open link in the default app" command allows you to open unsupported file formats in the system default app
+  - "Open link in the default app" command for opening unsupported file formats in the system default app

+  - "Rename Symbol" command support for renaming links right in the editor

 ## FAQ